© Crown copyright 2017

 If you live in Northern Ireland and you’re in need of psychological support after witnessing an attack you should make urgent contact with your GP.
 If you or someone you know appears to be in mental health crisis, you should immediately contact Lifeline on 0808 808 8000.
 The number is open 24/7 and is free to call.
 This service is available for people who live in Northern Ireland.

 If you are in Scotland, Breathing Space offers free and confidential advice for people experiencing low mood, depression or anxiety, whatever the cause.
 They can be contacted on 0800 83 85 87, 6pm to 2am Monday to Thursday, and 6pm to 6am Friday to Sunday.
-Calls to Breathing Space are free from landlines and from mobile networks.
+Calls to Breathing Space are free to call.
 The website also provides a wide range of useful information and advice about coping with low mood, depression and anxiety.